-If you rent your home, you probably have a tenancy agreement with your landlord.
+If you rent your home, you probably have an occupation contract with your landlord.

-It is important that you keep to the terms of your tenancy.
+Its important that you keep to the terms of your contract.

 Find out more

-- Tenancy deposit – the money you pay to your landlord at the beginning of your tenancy.
-It gives the landlord some protection in case there is damage to the property or rent arrears when you leave.
-Landlords must put tenancy deposits into a government scheme
+- Deposit – the money you pay your landlord at the beginning of your contract.
+It gives the landlord some protection incase there is damage to the property or rent arrears when you leave.
+Landlords must put deposits into a government scheme.

 - Repair obligations – these tell you what repairs your landlord must carry out and what repairs are your responsibility.

-- Succession– when a person takes over a tenancy when the tenant dies.
-The person who inherits the tenancy is called a successor.
+- Succession– when a person takes over an occupation contract when the contract holder dies.

-If you sign a joint agreement with another person or group of people, you have exactly the same rights and obligations as each other.
+If you sign an occupation contract with another person or group of people, you will form a joint contract and will be known as joint contract holders.

-- your landlord might give you a new agreement for a further fixed term, or
+- your landlord might give you a new occupation contract for a further fixed term, or

-- your tenancy will automatically continue as a periodic, i.e. on the same basis as before but will roll from month to month or week to week rather than being for a set period.
+- your occupation contract will automatically continue as a periodic, i.e. on the same basis as before but will roll from month to month or week to week rather than being for a set period.
 If this happens, your landlord must provide you with a new written statement within 14 days of the original fixed term contract ending.

 In most cases, your landlord has to give you notice and can’t just ask you to move out on the last day.
 There are special legal rules the landlord has to follow if s/he wants you to leave.
-These depend on the type of tenancy you have.
+These depend on the type of occupation contract you have.

 If you know you want to leave at the end of the fixed term it is best to give the landlord notice.